-- It is best to carefully spread the legs of the tube out.
+- It is best to carefully spread the legs of the tube out so that they are not all bunched up.
 If you have long enough leads, a trick is to trim the leads to different lengths so they get shorter by 0.5mm as you go round the tube.
 This means that pin 3 is shorter than pin 1 by 0.5mm.
-Pin 4 is shorter than pin3 by 0.5mm and so on.
+Pin 4 is shorter than pin 3 by 0.5mm and so on.
 Pin12 is shorter than pin 3 by 5mm at the end.
 This means that you can thread the leads into the holes more easily. - You can remove the decimal point leads on each side of the anode (pins 2 and 13) if you want they are not used.
 Remember to leave an unpopulated hole on the board on each side of the anode in this case.
-Be careful to trim the right leads if you want to remove them! - Place the tube base against the top of the LED, without leaving a gap. - To make the tube stand upright, solder just three leads at the beginning (e.g. pin 1, pin6 and pin 10).
-You can then easily align the tube so that it is perfectly upright by reheating only one of the pins.
-Once the tubes are upright and aligned, you can solder the remaining pins. - For last resort, final, small adjustments, you can force the tube slightly so the leads give.
+Be careful to trim the right leads if you want to remove them! - Place the tube base against the top of the LED, without leaving a gap.

+- To make the tube stand upright, solder just three leads at the beginning (e.g. pin 1, pin6 and pin 10).
+This makes a sort of "tripod" out of the pins you have solderedm and you can then easily align the tube so that it is perfectly upright by reheating only one of the pins at a time.
+Once the tubes are upright and aligned, you can solder the remaining pins. - If you want to test the tube before you finally solder it, you can turn the clock on while only the first three pins are soldered, and usually all of the segments will work.
+Make sure you don't short out the remaining leads. - For last resort, final, small adjustments when all the pins are soldered, you can force the tube slightly so the leads give.
 It is best to align the tubes without force.
 IN-14 tubes are robust, but they are made of glass and must be treated with care. - Once the tubes are mounted, you can trim the colon LEDs to match the height of the tubes.